dazeyb/OutdoorGearSite/README.md

 Admin User-Story: (Employee)
+Someone who would be working for the company to make changes to the inventory, or relay info about said inventory to use in market research/accounting/marketing/etc.

     As an admin, the user will be able to delete or update an item from the show page.